adamrodger/adamrodger.github.com/content/post/2018-07-05-consumer-driven-contracts.md

 ---
-title:  "Service Evolution with Consumer Driven Contracts and Pact"
-header:
-  overlay_image: /assets/images/feature/consumer-driven-contracts-1280.jpg
-  overlay_filter: 0.5
+date: "2018-07-05T00:00:00Z"
-excerpt: "Employing the Consumer Driven Contracts development technique to ease REST API evolution in a fast-moving microservices architecture"
+excerpt: Employing the Consumer Driven Contracts development technique to ease REST API evolution in a fast-moving microservices architecture
-tags: .net dotnet pact rest api testing
+tags: [.net dotnet pact rest api testing]
+title: Service Evolution with Consumer Driven Contracts and Pact
 ---
 In a microservices architecture with a suite of inter-dependent services, ensuring fast feedback when API changes cause incompatibility becomes a key problem.
 Any time that incompatible services are deployed to an environment you will have